 If your shares are held in "street name" and you do not indicate how you wish to vote, your broker is permitted to exercise its discretion to vote your shares only on certain "routine" matters.
-Proposal One-Election of Directors and Proposal Two-Advisory Vote on Executive Compensation are not "routine" matters.
-Accordingly, if you do not direct your broker how to vote, your broker may not exercise discretion and may not vote your shares on either of these two proposals.
+Proposal One-Election of Directors, Proposal Two-Advisory Vote on Executive Compensation and Proposal Four-Approval of Amendment to our Restated Certificate of Incorporation are not "routine" matters.
+Accordingly, if you do not direct your broker how to vote, your broker may not exercise discretion and may not vote your shares on either of these three proposals.
 This is called a "broker non-vote" and although your shares will be considered to be represented by proxy at the meeting, they will not be considered to be shares "entitled to vote" at the meeting and will not be counted as having been voted on the applicable proposal.
 Proposal Three-Ratification of Selection of Independent Registered Public Accounting Firm is a "routine" matter and, as such, your broker is permitted to exercise its discretion to vote your shares for or against the proposal in the absence of your instruction.
-Proxies marked "Withheld" on Proposal One-Election of Directors or "Abstain" on Proposal Two-Advisory Vote on Executive Compensation or Proposal Three-Ratification of Section of Independent Registered Public Accounting Firm will be counted in determining the total number of shares "entitled to vote" on such proposal and will have the effect of a vote "Against" a director or a proposal.
+Proxies marked "Withheld" on Proposal One-Election of Directors or "Abstain" on Proposal Two-Advisory Vote on Executive Compensation, Proposal Three-Ratification of Section of Independent Registered Public Accounting Firm or Proposal Four-Approval of Amendment to our Restated Certificate of Incorporation will be counted in determining the total number of shares "entitled to vote" on such proposal and will have the effect of a vote "Against" a director or a proposal.